-Blisters are small, fluid-filled bubbles under your skin.
+Blisters are tiny, fluid-filled bubbles under your skin.
 When running, a combination of heat, sweat and friction caused by rubbing against your shoes can produce sore or painful blisters on your feet.

-Most blisters will go away on their own — do not burst them yourself as this can lead to infection.
+Most blisters will go away independently — do not burst them yourself, as this can lead to infection.
 Instead, cover your blister with a soft plaster or padded dressing.
 Once it has burst and drained on its own, cover it again with a plaster or dressing until your skin heals.

 To help prevent running blisters, wear well-fitting socks and running shoes and break in new shoes and socks by walking in them for a few days.
 Also, avoid cotton socks; wear synthetic socks as this helps to wick sweat away from your skin.
 You can also apply talcum powder to your feet to help absorb sweat.